 The first situation is called "even keel," and it's illustrated below.

-But if there's a gap between "where you are" and "where you want to be" with respect to sales, market share or profitability, that's where we can help.
+But if there's a gap between "where you are" and "where you want to be" with respect to revenue, market share or profitability, that's where we can help.
 And that's when and why you should consider LeadGen.com.

 But first, you're probably thinking: Why not just do it in-house?